Photo: Courtesy of play:groundNYC

 Leaving the kids alone is the main difference between adventure playgrounds and the regular kind.
 The parents are simply not there— neither as inspectors nor as judges.
 And, of course, the absence of parents leads to much less arguing.
 This is a huge break from the typical playground, where parents are watching and waiting for conflict.

 Rebecca Faulkner, the executive director of Play:ground, understands absent parents are the key to the experience—for everyone.
-“If a child grazes their knee [in a standard playground], they’re immediately running to the parent, who is running toward them, saying, ‘What’s wrong?
+“If a child grazes their knee [in], they’re immediately running to the parent, who is running toward them, saying, ‘What’s wrong?
 What’s wrong?
 How can I help?’”
 Faulkner says.
 “They can’t manage just a graze on their own, and what does that mean for how a generation of children are growing up, if they are not willing to take the risk to walk along the rickety piece of wood of a fort that they built themselves?
 Yes, it may break, but what does taking risks teach us?
 I worry profoundly about a bubble-wrapped childhood.”

 Having a bubble-wrapped childhood might be possible.
 A bubble-wrapped adulthood isn’t.
 If you’re not going to learn how to deal with dangerous situations when you’re a kid, when are you going to learn?
 But the real problem is with the adults rather than the children.
 Which is why it is so important to shoo the grown-ups away.
 “This is in part what our non-profit tries to teach: to help parents and educators manage that fear of what their kids are doing and how they can let go,” Faulkner says.
 But she also acknowledges: “It’s very, very hard in the moment.”